elasticio/elasticio.github.io/content/_components/sdl-translate/index.md

 In oprder to authenticate, you need to retrieve an `apiKey` from your `SDL languagecloud` account

 Guide of how to retrieve an [apiKey](https://languagecloud.sdl.com/translation-toolkit/api-documentation) (Getting started -> Generate API Key)

+## Technical Notes

+The [technical notes](technical-notes) page gives some technical details about Sdl-translate component like [changelog](/components/sdl-translate/technical-notes#changelog).

 ## Triggers